 Where You'll Pay the Most in State and Local Taxes

-Some states have high sales taxes and property taxes but no income taxes.
+Some states have high sales taxes and property taxes, but no income taxes.
 Other states have no sales taxes but high income taxes.
-So how do you compare the cost of living in each from a tax perspective?
-How do you figure out where you’ll pay the least overall tax?
+Overall, taxes at both the state and local level can dramatically impact the cost of living for consumers.
+The listing of state taxes below can give you an idea of how the highest and lowest states rank.

 State Sales Taxes

-The states with the highest combined sales taxes at state and local levels as of 2017 are Louisiana (9.98 percent), Tennessee (9.46 percent), Arkansas (9.3 percent), Alabama (9.01 percent), and Washington (8.92 percent).
+According to the Tax Foundation, the states with the highest combined sales taxes at state and local levels as of 2018 are: Louisiana (10.02 percent), Tennessee (9.46 percent), Arkansas (9.41 percent), Washington (9.18 percent), and Alabama (9.10 percent).

 State Income Taxes

-At the other end of the scale are states with walloping tax rates at the highest income levels:
+At the other end of the scale are states with walloping tax rates at the highest income levels.

 You'll note that none of these states also make the list for the highest state and local sales taxes, so residents do receive a little bit of a break there.